-- Start the TFTP application to be used for transfers to the router.
-(The IP address of the router may be found in the Internet Set-Up menu.) - 2) Get the file "config.txt" from the router. - 3) Use a text editor to check the configuration file saved to the PC disk to confirm that the information is still in order.
+- 1) Start the TFTP application to be used for transfers to the router.
+(The IP address of the router may be found in the Internet Set-Up menu.) - Get the file config.txt from the router. - Use a text editor to check the configuration file saved to the PC disk to confirm that the information is still in order.
 If minor errors occurred, they may be corrected with the text editor.
-If errors were major, get the configuration file again. - 4) Once you are satisfied that the configuration dump was successful, the battery may be safely changed (if this was the reason for the dump).
+If errors were major, get the configuration file again.